ribafs/auto-app/README.md

-# Simple PHP Automatic Application
+# Simple Automatic Application in PHP
 ## Create applications without code

 This software automates the creation of simple applications in PHP with good resources.